LinuxCafeFederation/awesome-gnu-linux-gaming/README.md

 [**MangoHud**](https://github.com/flightlessmango/MangoHud) — A Vulkan and OpenGL overlay for monitoring FPS, temperatures, CPU/GPU load and more.

-[**vkBasalt**](https://github.com/DadSchoorse/vkBasalt) — A Vulkan post processing layer to enhance the visual graphics of games while barely impacting performance.
+[**vkBasalt**](https://github.com/DadSchoorse/vkBasalt) — A Vulkan post processing layer to enhance the visual graphics of games while barely impacting performance. — NOTE: a preview of this utility can be viewed in [YouTube](https://www.youtube.com/watch?v=hSlaGkbTRi8&t=55s).

 [**GOverlay**](https://github.com/benjamimgois/goverlay) — A Graphical UI to manage Linux overlays, such as [MangoHud](https://github.com/flightlessmango/MangoHud) and [vkBasalt](https://github.com/DadSchoorse/vkBasalt).